trevordevore/levure/utils/convert stacks to components.md

-put the short name of this stack into tStack if tTarget is "stack" then put the long id of stack tStack into tObject else put the long id of this card of stack tStack into tObject end if put the script of tObject into tScript put the filename of stack tStack into tFilename set the itemDelimiter to "/" put "behaviors/" & tTarget & ".livecodescript" into the last item of tFilename put tStack && toUpper(char 1 of tTarget) & char 2 to -1 of tTarget && \
+put the short name of this stack into tStack if tTarget is "stack" then put the long id of stack tStack into tObject put "stack" into tTargetName put tStack && toUpper(char 1 of tTarget) & char 2 to -1 of tTarget && \
     "Behavior" into tBehaviorStackName
+else
+  put the long id of this card of stack tStack into tObject if the short name of tObject is not empty then
+    put tolower(the short name of tObject) & "_card" into tTargetName put tStack && tTargetName && toUpper(char 1 of tTarget) & char 2 to -1 of tTarget && \
+      "Behavior" into tBehaviorStackName
+  else
+    put "card" into tTargetName
+    put tStack && toUpper(char 1 of tTarget) & char 2 to -1 of tTarget && \
+      "Behavior" into tBehaviorStackName
+  end if
+end if
-put "script " & quote & tBehaviorStackName & quote & cr & cr & tScript into URL("file:" & tFilename)
-set the script of tObject to empty put the stackfiles of stack tStack into tStackFiles
+put the script of tObject into tScript put the filename of stack tStack into tFilename set the itemDelimiter to "/" put "behaviors/" & tTargetName & ".livecodescript" into the last item of tFilename put "script " & quote & tBehaviorStackName & quote & cr & cr & tScript into URL("file:" & tFilename) set the script of tObject to empty put the stackfiles of stack tStack into tStackFiles